martinekadam/ai-alt-text-app/README.md

 # Alt Text Generator and Translator (CLI)

-A lightweight Python CLI tool for generating and translating alt text for images using OpenAI's Vision and Chat models.
+A lightweight Python CLI tool for generating Czech and English alt text for images using OpenAI's Vision and Completions API.
 Designed for accessibility researchers, content creators, and educators.

 ---

-## Features
+## How it works

-- **Image Processing**: Converts images to base64 for API compatibility
-- **Batch Alt Text Generation**: Uses OpenAI's Vision API in batch mode to generate Czech alt texts
-- **Alt Text Translation**: Translates Czech alt text into English
-- **Excel Export**: Final result saved in a well-structured `.xlsx` file
+The application automates the process of generating and translating alt text for images.
+It begins by taking images from a specified input folder and processing them to ensure compatibility with the OpenAI Vision API.
+This includes converting, resizing, and base64 encoding the images.
+Once prepared, the app sends a batch job to the OpenAI Vision API, which generates alt text in Czech for each image.
+Subsequently, the app connects to the OpenAI Completions API to translate the Czech alt text into English.
+The final output is an Excel spreadsheet (.xlsx) that lists the original image names alongside their alt text in both Czech and English.

 ---

-## Folder Structure
+## Module Structure

 ```
 python_app/